-New data about the novel coronavirus is shocking: Its impact on supply chains, humanitarian access, the global economy and food supplies threatens to double the number of severely hungry people this year.
+New data about the coronavirus is shocking: Its impact on supply chains, humanitarian access, the global economy and food supplies threatens to double the number of severely hungry people this year to 270M.
+The U.N.
+World Food Programme is undertaking the biggest response in it’s history to serve 138M of them.

 more people could be pushed into severe hunger due to COVID-19 impacts